Abuse: Mind abuse or mind control

 Mind abuse or mind control refers to a process in which a group or individual "systematically uses unethically manipulative methods to persuade others to conform to the wishes of the manipulator(s), often to the detriment of the person being manipulated".
 The term has been applied to any tactic, psychological or otherwise, which can be seen as subverting an individual's sense of control over their own thinking, behaviour, emotions or decision making.

 Misconduct

 Misconduct means a wrongful, improper, or unlawful conduct motivated by premeditated or intentional purpose or by obstinate indifference to the consequences of one's acts.
 Three categories of misconduct are official misconduct, professional misconduct and sexual misconduct.

 Mobbing

 Mobbing means bullying of an individual by a group in any context.
 Identified as emotional abuse in the workplace (such as "ganging up" on someone by co-workers, subordinates or superiors) to force someone out of the workplace through rumour, innuendo, intimidation, humiliation, discrediting, and isolation, it is also referred to as malicious, nonsexual, nonracial, general harassment.

 Mobbing can take place in any group environment such as a workplace, neighbourhood or family.

 Narcissistic abuse

-Narcissistic abuse is a term that emerged in the late 20th century, and became more prominent in the 2000s decade.
-It originally referred specifically to abuse by narcissistic parents of their children, but more recently has come to mean any abuse by a narcissist (egotistical person or someone with arrogant pride).
+Narcissistic abuse is a term in popular psychology that refers to mentally abusive acts committed by those deemed to be narcissistic.